-If you're currently employed and your actions online are negatively affecting your work, it may be grounds for you to lose your job.
+If you're currently employed and your actions online are negatively affecting your work, it may be grounds for termination.
 [See Related Story: Social Media Success: A Guide for Job Seekers]

-"Most employment agreements include a clause stating that employees must uphold the values of the company and not tarnish its image," said Lauren McAdams, career consultant for ResumeCompanion.com.
-"This is one of the ones being used to fire people based on their ill-advised social media behavior."
+"Most employment agreements include a clause stating that employees must uphold the values of the company and not tarnish its image," said Lauren McAdams, career advisorfor ResumeCompanion.com.
+"This is … being used to fire people based on their ill-advised social media behavior."

-If you're actively job searching, Joe Weinlick, senior vice president at career network Beyond, suggests spending some time searching your name to see what activity or internet history is associated with it.
+If you're actively job searching, Joe Weinlick, senior vice president of marketing at Nexxt.
+Suggests spending some time searching your name to see what activity or internet history is associated with it.

 "Whether that be a profane or controversial statement, or photos that make you appear unprofessional, it's really important to do everything you can to try and log in to old social media accounts and delete the evidence before you start applying for jobs," he said.

-When in doubt, make sure that you're setting all your social profiles to private.
+When in doubt, set all your personal social profiles to private.

 Social media best practices